Maya’s Newsletter

 Online art classes and private lessons.

-Art classes will be similar to what I’ve been offering in the past, with the addition of some new topics!
-(To see what I normally teach when schools are open visit here.)
+Art classes are similar to what I’ve been offering in the past (in-person), with the addition of some new topics!

 While private lessons can be tailor made to meet your needs (it can be for one student or for your family or group of friends).